jeanCarloMachado/htmlLimitations/tcc.md

 Aplicações do lado do cliente.
 Geralmente se comunicam com um servidor através de documentos em HTTP.
 Quado o navegador recebe um destes pacotes em HTML ele começa o processo de renderização.
 A renderização pode chamar outros arquivos a fim de completar a experiência desenvolvida para o endereço em questão.
 Nos navegadores os usuários necessitam localizar a página que desejam, sabendo o endereço, ou pesquisando em buscadores.
 Isso é um processo árduo para a plataformas móveis pois necessitam maior interação do usuários e não são “naturais” se comparado ao modo normal de consumir aplicativos nestas mesmas plataformas – simplesmente adquirindo o app na loja e abrindo-o no sistema operacional.
 Alguns contornos para este problema serão descritos nas tecnologias offline.

+> Apple had created forks of the open-source KHTML and KJS layout and JavaScript engines from the KDE Konqueror browser in 2002.
+They explained that those provided a basis for easier development than other technologies by virtue of being small (fewer than 140,000 lines of code), cleanly designed, and standards compliant.[20]
+The resulting layout engine became known as WebKit and it was incorporated into the Safari browser that first shipped with Mac OS X v10.3.
+On June 13, 2003, Microsoft said it was discontinuing IE on the Mac platform and on June 6, 2007, Apple released a beta version of Safari for Microsoft Windows.

+> Google released the Chrome browser for Microsoft Windows on December 11, 2008, using the same WebKit rendering engine as Safari and a faster JavaScript engine called V8.
+An open sourced version for the Windows, Mac OS X and Linux platforms was released under the name Chromium.
+According to Net Applications, Chrome had gained a 3.6% usage share by October 2009.
+After the release of the beta for Mac OS X and Linux, the market share had increased rapidly.[22]

 ##5.6  ANDROID

 É um sistema operacional *open-source*, largamente suportado pelo Google.
 Utiliza o kernel Linux para as tarefas mais básicas como: gerência de memória, processos, etc. Os programas para Android são geralmente escritos em Java e executados através da máquina virtual Dalvik.